Three-year PhD Studentship (full-time) working on the IN-TOUCH Project

 - Research experience/knowledge of digital touch technologies would be an advantage

 Knowledge and skills to be developed: This is an excellent opportunity for a student to further develop interdisciplinary knowledge and practical experience in: qualitative research in an exciting interdisciplinary team, with a focus on methodological innovation, digital technologies and touch communication.
 The studentship requires adventurous and flexible researchers.
 The programme of work will be across three years: Year 1: attend social science, technology and arts doctoral courses and seminars, conduct literature reviews, plan the detailed research, contribute to the project website and social media, apply for research ethics committee approval and access to relevant empirical sites, complete upgrade.
 The student will be involved in selecting the focus of the study with guidance from the supervisors.
 Year 2: Conduct empirical fieldwork/case studies.
 Year 3: Complete data analysis and write up the thesis.
 Throughout the PHD you will contribute to the work of IN-TOUCH, workshop events and seminars, and be a part of the research team.

-Funding Details: The studentship is a (tax free) stipend for 3 years that requires the student to pay their EU/UK fees* out of the stipend.
+Funding Details: The studentship is a (tax free) stipend for 3 years that requires the student to contribute to the fees* out of the stipend.